jnthnhrrr/swissDouble/SPECIFICATIONS.md

 # Partnering

-1. Teams are assigned randomly each round.
+1. Team partners are assigned randomly each round.
 2. No two players are partnered more than once in a tournament.
-3. The partnering is independent from the points or buchholz players have, with one exception:
+3. The partnering is independent from the points or Buchholz ranking players have, with one exception:
 4. In each round, the players who have the lowest rank and have not yet had a free game, will be assigned a free game.